WrighTeck/software-testing-portfolio/docs/platform-testing-strategies.md

 - Enable Developer Mode on Roku device.
 - Connect Roku device and test environment(for eg.Laptop running Roku Dev Tools) to the same wi-fi network.
 - Use Roku Developer Dashboard and Device Access Protocol (DAP) for app sideloading and remote commands.
-  - Roku
+  - Roku Developer Dashboard is used to upload your app and control the device remotely.
+  - Device Access Protocol (DAP) is a way to send commands to your Roku device over the network.

 ### Build & Deploy
 - Package BrightScript apps as `.pkg` or `.zip`.
 - Sideload apps using Roku’s web interface or automation scripts.
 - Automate deployment with Roku’s External Control Protocol (ECP).
+  - External Control Protocol (ECP) is a way to control your Roku device remotely using commands sent over the network.

 ### Testing Techniques
-- UI navigation using remote control simulation.
+- UI navigation using a physical remote or remote control simulation.
 - Test remote input delays, button mappings, and long presses.
 - Monitor app launch time and responsiveness.
 - Use Roku logs via telnet or dashboard for debugging.